 The Funded Grant

-Under the leadership of the project's principal investigator, Waleed Farag, IUP, along with a selected group of national universities, has been awarded funding since 2018 from the Department of Defense in support of the Cyber Scholarship Program (CySP).
+Under the leadership of the project’s principal investigator, Waleed Farag, IUP, along with a selected group of national universities, has been awarded funding since 2018 from the Department of War in support of the Cyber Service Academy (CSA), formerly known as the Cyber Scholarship Program (CySP).

 Project Summary

-This project has introduced a systematic program designed to effectively recruit qualified and high-achieving students who are enrolled in our cybersecurity program of study as candidates to the CySP.
+This project has introduced a systematic program designed to effectively recruit qualified and high-achieving students who are enrolled in our cybersecurity program of study as candidates to the CSA.
 Selected candidates for this scholarship will receive full support, including a generous annual stipend, a waiver for tuition and all fees, books, and other benefits.
-Please see below information about current and previous cycles including awarded students, ongoing mentoring program, and other details.
+Please see the information below about current and previous cycles, including awarded students, the ongoing mentoring program, and other details.

-If you are interested in pursuing this full-ride scholarship to support your study in cybersecurity and related fields, the Department of Defense is currently seeking scholarship applications from rising junior and senior (third- and fourth-year) undergraduate and master/doctoral students for the 2024–25 academic year.
-Information about this new cycle is given below.
+If you are interested in pursuing this full-ride scholarship to support your study in cybersecurity and related fields, the Department of War currently seeks scholarship applications from rising junior and senior (third- and fourth-year) undergraduate and master’s/doctoral students for the 2026–27 academic year.
+Information about this cycle is given below.

 Advantages